 Oregon’s abortion statistics for 2017 were published in September 2018 on the website of the Oregon Health Authority.
 During 2017, reported abortions in the state declined after increases in 2015 and 2016.
-Changes in Oregon Abortions, 2016-2017 Abortion Totals and Trends A total of 8,506 abortions were reported […]
+Changes in Oregon Abortions, 2016-2017 Abortion Totals and Trends A total of 8,506 abortions were reported in Oregon in 2017, […]

 CLI Expert: Oregon’s 20-year-old law “tailor-made to conceal, not reveal, abuses” Washington, D.C. – A new report by Charlotte Lozier Institute (CLI) Associate Scholar Richard Doerflinger, M.A. finds that deaths by assisted suicide in Oregon nearly doubled in just four years, with 143 assisted suicide deaths occurring in 2017 compared to 73 in 2013. […]